EduardoPagotto/SimpleAndroidSDL/README.md

 Project separate in 3 part's with ABI armeabi-v7a
 1. SDL2 in C:<p>
-    - Compiled with NDK tools default (impossible to link using CMake)<p>
+    - Compiled with NDK tools default (impossible to link using CMake in armeabi-v7a)<p>
       see: [./android/SDL2/build.gradle](android/SDL2/build.gradle)

 2. Game Lib in C++:<p>